maim-lain/schooloflust/quests.md

 **Walkthrough:**
 - Becomes available on 9/11
 - Outside your house -> Talk to Neighbor
-- In the morning go to Natalie's room
+- After a day passes go to Natalie's room in the morning
 - buy drill

 <br>